SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

    Enter the user details as provided in cheat sheet.
 Click on **Analytics** section, you can find **Analytics** tab in **More** if it's not displayed in front.
 Then,choose the **Intelligent Scenario Management** app.
    ![](./images/32.png)

-3. Search the **Plane type** scenario created by you and navigate to the details page by clicking the **>** icon.
+3. Find the scenario created by searching using the name and navigate to the details page by clicking the **>** icon.
    ![](./images/33.png)

-4. Select the Model and click on the **Train** button to trigger the training.
+4. Select the Model and click on the **Train** button to launch the training dialog.
    ![](./images/35.png)

 5. Train dialog opens.
-Select a Version in the remote machine learning provider.
-Click on value help.
+To select a Version from the remote machine learning provider click on value help highlighted.
    ![](./images/36.png)

 6. Select the version 3.0 in the version field.